About PA FFFI

 In 2018, the Commonwealth of Pennsylvania recapitalized the PA FFFI with $1 million in seed funding through the Pennsylvania Department of Community and Economic Development (DCED) with a mission to improve access to healthy food using a holistic food systems approach.
 Since 2018, the program has funded 40 healthy food retail projects across the state of Pennsylvania.
 The Pennsylvania DCED has continued to support the program with funding available through June 2023.

 The PA FFFI provides one-time support for costs associated with opening, renovating or expanding eligible food businesses.
 Financing packages may include grants, loans and other funding tools on a case-by-case basis in order to appropriately meet the needs of each project.
-Eligible projects can qualify for up to $50,000 in grant funding.
+High impact projects can qualify for up to $150,000 in grant funding.